 Day7: A day of guided activities from the lodge

-Days8-10: Charter flight back to Mount Hagen – 3-nights lodge; guided activities
+Days8-10: Charter flight back to Mount Hagen; guided activities

 This morning you will be transferred back to Mount Hagen airport in time for the domestic flight to Port Moresby.
-On arrival at Port Moresby, you will be met and transferred to the nearby Gateway Hotel.
-Only breakfast is included today.
+On arrival at Port Moresby, you will be met and transferred to your nearby hotel for an overnight stay.

 Our trip ideas are offered to inspire you and can be tailored to suit your requirements.

 Duration and price including flights from/to UK: 13 daysfrom £6,895 pp